barry-ha/Griduino/docs/Resetting_Memory.md

 Optional: Griduino can use speech to announce grid lines.
 To do so, you can install audio recordings of the letters and numbers.
 These are .WAV files provided on GitHub in the `audio` folder.

+If you don't need spoken-word announcements, skip to "Re-install Griduino Program" below.

 You only need to install audio files one time.

 The idea here is to use the CircuitPython installation (above) which allows the Flash memory to appear as an external USB drive.
 Then we can copy the "audio" folder to Flash.
 If, instead, the Griduino software is running then we cannot access its file system from the computer.
 The first time CircuitPython is installed, it automatically formats Flash memory in a way that remains compatible thereafter.